Jodebu/clicknrun/README.md

 # Click'n Run
-A simple runner with a twist: Some obstacles have to be dealed with using your mouse.
+A simple endless runner with a twist: All interactions are handled with your mouse.